SmartBear/soapui/README.md

 To run soapUI after it has been built, execute `mvn exec:java` in the root folder of the *soapui* submodule.

+### Getting the latest changes

+To get the latest source code changes run `git pull` in the root directory of the soapUI project or the root directory of the submodule you want to update.

 ### IDE support

 As soapUI is using a standard Maven 3 setup, building and running soapUI from an IDE is usually very straight forward, as long as the IDE has good Maven support.